bhisaac/5eFP/5eFP-SRD.md

 ### Path of Tranquility (Action, Recall, Rest, Ki)

 You take the Cast a Spell action, innately casting _sanctuary_ on yourself with a duration of Recall.
-During an encounter, if a creature succeeds on its WIS check, it is temporarily immune to this effect for the rest of the encounter.
+During an encounter, if a creature succeeds on its WIS check, it is temporarily immune to this effect until the end of the encounter.

 ## Unarmored Movement